pywinauto/pywinauto/README.md

-pywinauto-64
+pywinauto
 ============

-pywinauto (c) Mark Mc Mahon and Co., 2006 - 2015
+pywinauto (c) Mark Mc Mahon, 2006 - 2015

 pywinauto is coming back!
-Set of python modules to automate the Microsoft Windows GUI allows you to send mouse and keyboard actions to windows dialogs and controls, but it also supports more complex actions.

 Newer version adds 64-bit support and works on Python 3.x.

+This set of python modules to automate the Microsoft Windows GUI allows you to send mouse and keyboard actions to windows dialogs and controls, but it also supports more complex actions.

 ### Roadmap
 * pywinauto 0.5.0 is planned until end of June, 2015.